 G.2.02.
 Information Requirements.
 Contractor shall provide Enrolled Members information on how to contact their designated person or entity.
 See: 42 C.F.R. § 438.208(b)(1); 42 C.F.R. § 457.1230(c). {From CMSC G.2.03}.

 G.2.03.
 Obligation to Establish Procedures.
 Contractor shall implement procedures to coordinate the services the Contractor furnishes to the Enrolled Member between settings of care, including appropriate Discharge Planning for short-term and long-term hospital and institutional stays.
 See: 42 C.F.R. § 438.208(b)(2)(i); 42 C.F.R. § 457.1230(c). {From CMSC G.2.04}.

 G.2.04.
-Transition Period-Out of Network Care.
-During the first ninety (90) Days of Contractor’s entry into the IA Health Link marketplace, with the exception of LTSS, residential services and certain services rendered to dual diagnosis populations, which are addressed in Section F.13.28, the Contractor shall allow an Enrolled Member who is receiving covered Benefits from an Iowa Medicaid enrolled non-Network Provider at the time of Contractor enrollment to continue accessing that Provider, even if the network has been closed due to the Contractor meeting the network Access requirements.
-The Contractor is permitted to establish single case agreements with Providers enrolled with Iowa Medicaid Providers or otherwise authorize non-network care past the initial ninety (90) Days of the Contract to provide continuity of care for Enrolled Members receiving out-of-network services.
-The Contractor shall make commercially reasonable attempts to contract with Providers from whom an Enrolled Member is receiving ongoing care.
-Out-of-Network Providers will be reimbursed a percentage of the network rate unless otherwise agreed upon through a single case agreement.
+Reserved.

 G.2.05.
 Transitions during Inpatient Stays.
 The Contractor shall provide Care Coordination after the Enrolled Member has disenrolled from the Contractor whenever the Enrolled Member Disenrollment occurs during an inpatient stay.
 Acute inpatient hospital services for Enrolled Members who are hospitalized at the time of Disenrollment from the Contractor shall be paid by the Contractor until the Enrolled Member is discharged from acute care or for sixty (60) Days after Disenrollment, whichever is less, unless the Enrolled Member is no longer eligible for Medicaid.
 Services other than inpatient hospital services (e.g., physician services) shall be paid by the new Program Contractor as of the effective date of Disenrollment.
 When Enrolled Member Disenrollment to another Program Contractor occurs during an inpatient stay, the Contractor shall notify the new Program Contractor of the inpatient status of the Enrolled Member.
 The Contractor shall also notify the inpatient hospital of the change in Program Contractor enrollment but advise the hospital that the Program Contractor maintains financial responsibility.